Safeguarding: Principles, Policies and Practices

 - Financial or material abuse-including theft, fraud, exploitation, pressure in connection with wills, property or inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.

-- Discriminatory abuse– including racist, sexist, that based on a person’s disability, age or sexuality and other forms of harassment, slurs or similar treatment.
+- Discriminatory Abuse – including racist, sexist, that based on a person’s disability, age or sexuality and other forms of harassment, slurs or similar treatment.

-- The SO is responsible for ensuring that a full record be made of the nature of an allegation/incident/concern and any other relevant information as soon as possible.
-This should include information in relation to the date, the time, the place where the alleged abuse happened, your name and the names of others present, the name of the complainant and, where different, the name of the person who has allegedly been abused, the nature of the alleged abuse, a description of any injuries observed, the account which has been given of the allegation.
+Record-Keeping: The SO is responsible for ensuring that a full record be made of the nature of an allegation/incident/concern and any other relevant information as soon as possible.
+This should include information in relation to the date, the time, the place where the alleged abuse happened, your name and the names of the others present, the name of the complainant and, where different, the name of the person who has allegedly been abused, the nature of the alleged abuse, a description of any injuries observed, the account which has been given of the allegation.